Polymaker/ldd-modder/Documentation/LIF file structure.md

  8 bytes | Long (Filetime)  | Created, modified or accessed date 8 bytes | Long (Filetime)  | Created, modified or accessed date 8 bytes | Long (Filetime)  | Created, modified or accessed date

+**Note:** The file name is in Unicode format so there is two bytes per characters (including the terminating null).
+Also each character is in big endian.